greg7mdp/rippled/docs/sidechain/spec.md

    account.

-6) When a witness server sees funds being claimed on the destination chain, it submits a transaction on the source chain allowing the signature rewards to be collected.
+6) When a witness server sees funds being claimed on the destination chain, it submits a `XChainAddWitness` transaction on the source chain adding its signature to allow the signature rewards to be collected.
 It collects these signatures on the `XChainTransferRewardState` created in step (2).
-The number of rewards will always equal the number of signatures needed to reach a quorum.
-When a quorum of these signatures have been collected, the rewards will be transferred to the destination addresses specified in the signatures.
+When a quorum of signature is collected, the reward pool is distrubuted to the signature providers on the destination chain as well as the signature providers authorizing the signer's reward.
+The rewards will be transferred to the destination addresses specified in the signatures.
 (Note: the witness servers specify where the rewards for its signature goes, this is not specified on the sidechain ledger object).
 The `XChainTransferRewardState` is destroyed when the reward pool is distributed.

 The cross-chain transfer is now complete.
 Note that the transactions sent by the witness servers that add their signatures may send the signatures in a batch.